 Besides turbans, we also find figures, such as the Magi, wearing elaborate brocades, damasks, other silks, and velvets.
 Melchior wears a patterned garment of pearlescent white with golden accents, and above that a mantle of burnt siena accented with gold and silver.
 On both, rosettes and other floral designs animate the surface.
 Caspar wears a long tunic in black decorated with golden pomegranates.

-While the pomegranate was a prominent Christian symbol of rebirth, it was also common as a symbol of its eastern origins and it was a popular motif in Muslim textiles as well.
+While the pomegranate was a prominent Christian symbol of rebirth, it was also common as a symbol of its eastern origins and it was a popular motif in textiles produced by artists in Muslim-controlled regions as well.
 Gentile also includes pomegranate trees in the painting to connote Jerusalem’s and Bethlehem’s eastern locales.
 Balthazar’s outfit is similarly elaborate.
 His abdomen is covered in golden designs that almost mimic peacock feathers.
 His long and elaborate sleeves extend to his knees, and are enlivened by reddish flowers scrolling across the surface.
 Golden and silver fringe can be found on the edges of his entire outfit.

 The exact origins of these textiles is difficult to pinpoint but they all evoke “eastern” patterns and textiles.
 They could have been acquired by trade from Muslim merchants, or produced in Italy.
 Cities like Venice, Genoa, and Florence became skilled centers of silk production, and their designs often mimic Muslim textile patterns.
 Such clothing (whether acquired from afar or made in Italy), was expensive, and was highly sought after by elites.
 The ornate appearance of the Magi’s clothes in Gentile’s painting does seem to suggest that they are men “from the east.”